Inishowen Football League: Donegal Signs Reserve League Shield

 This competition is played between the Second Division teams in a knockout format.
 It is played prior to the start of the league campaign.

 FAI Junior Cup

 Teams from the Premier and First Divisions take part in the FAI Junior Cup, which features 600-plus teams from around the country.
 Teams who do well in the Jackie Crossan Premier are invited to compete against other clubs from around Ulster.
 Teams from the Inishowen Football League have been competing in the cup for a long time and continue still.

 Players

 The players of the league consist of many people from around Inishowen.
-The league also has its own ladies league.
 Players are free to join whichever team they want before the season starts.
 Players cannot switch teams during the regular season unless they request a transfer from the league.
 There have been a lot of local people that have a reputation for playing in the league.
 Most of these people stay in the league after their playing careers and move on to management of a club.